Jiisala/Tira-labra-2022/Documentation/Manual.md

 **GENERAL:**

-1. Map width = Width of the mag generated.
+1. Map width = Width of the map generated.
-2. Map height = = Height of the mag generated.
+2. Map height = Height of the map generated.

 One of these needs to be bigger than the corresponding partitioning limit (6. and 7.), as the program expects to make at least one cut to the area.
 Both naturally need to be positive integers.